-Unemployment Insurance claimants are referred to the Wagner-Peyser (Title III), RESEA and ROW programs and are provided information and services to assist with reemployment.
+The comprehensive Carroll AJC provides Wagner-Peyser, RESEA and ROW programs where customers are provided information and services to assist with reemployment.
 Claimants are provided Labor Market Information, Resume and Interviewing Assistance, Individual Employment Plans and are referred to Title I and Title II for aptitude and career assessments and training services, if appropriate.
 We use these workshops as a method of providing access to workforce development services, community resource information, partner information, employment activities in the area.
 Follow-up is conducted with all RESEA customers.